 Manhattan Rentals Under $2,500 on StreetEasy Article continues below

-• Steering: This is a practice in which real estate agents try to guide buyers or renters toward — or away from — certain neighborhoods or properties based on specific characteristics, such as race, national origin, or religion.
+• Steering: A practice in which real estate agents try to guide buyers or renters toward — or away from — certain neighborhoods or properties based on specific characteristics of the neighborhood or their client, such as race, national origin, or religion.

-• Redlining: The term is derived from the practice of literally drawing red lines around certain “undesirable” areas on a map.
-Individuals who lived or moved within these redlined areas were either directly denied real estate services based on their racial or ethnic background, or indirectly denied services by selectively raising prices.
+• Redlining: This term is derived from the practice of literally drawing red lines around certain “undesirable” areas on a map.
+Individuals who lived in or moved within these redlined areas were either directly denied real estate services based on their racial or ethnic background, or indirectly denied services.

-• Blockbusting: Some real estate agents used to encourage white property owners to sell at a low price by convincing them that Black and other minority families were imminently encroaching on their community.
+• Blockbusting: Some real estate agents would encourage white property owners to sell at a low price by convincing them that Black and other minority families were imminently encroaching on their community.
 Agents would then sell the properties to Black and other minority families for a much higher price.

 Queens Rentals Under $2,500 on StreetEasy Article continues below

-If you feel you’ve been the victim of housing discrimination, you have options.
+If you believe you’ve been the victim of housing discrimination, you have options:

-• File a complaint with the Office of Fair Housing and Equal Opportunity (FHEO): FHEO enforces the federal Fair Housing Act, and it also works with agencies on a city and state level.
-It may decide to investigate your complaint, or it can refer you to one of these agencies, who can review your claim and escalate as it sees fit.
+• File a complaint with the Office of Fair Housing and Equal Opportunity (FHEO): FHEO enforces the federal FHA and works with agencies on the city and state level.
+FHEO may decide to investigate your complaint, or refer you to a city or state agency to review your claim and escalate it as they see fit.
+File a complaint here.

-• File a complaint with the Law Enforcement Bureau of the NYC Commission on Human Rights (NYCCHR): You will meet with one of the Commission‘s staff attorneys to discuss the allegations and guide you through the process.
+• File a complaint with the Law Enforcement Bureau of the NYC Commission on Human Rights (NYCCHR): A staff attorney for the Commission will meet with you to discuss the allegations and guide you through the process.
 These services are free of charge.
+Learn more about the complaint process.

-• File a complaint with the New York State Division of Human Rights: DHR enforces the state of New York’s fair housing law.
-You can file your complaint online, and its website also has a wealth of information about housing rights.
+• File a complaint with the New York State Division of Human Rights (DHR): DHR enforces the state of New York’s fair housing laws.
+File a complaint here.

-There are also many organizations here in NYC that can help.
-Here are some of the support providers available:
+There are also many local organizations that can help.
+Here are a few:

-The most important thing to know is that you have federal-, state-, and city-protected rights regarding housing and discrimination.
-If you think you’ve been a victim, don’t hesitate to reach out to one of these organizations right away.
+As a New Yorker, you have federal, state, and city-protected rights regarding fair housing and discrimination.
+If you think your rights have been violated, don’t hesitate to reach out to one of these organizations and file a complaint right away.

 Article continues below